ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 }
 ```
 ### PUT /appointment/:preRegistrationId
-This request used to retrieve the appointment details for the specified pre-registration id,
-if exist update the availability for the slot and delete the record from the table and update the demographic record status "Pending_Appointment".
+This request used to cancel the appointment.
+Which will retrieve the appointment details for the specified pre-registration id,if appointment data exists update the availability for the slot by increasing the value and delete the record from the table and update the demographic record status "Pending_Appointment".

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/appointment/:preRegistrationId</div>